renpy/renpy/sphinx/source/python.rst

 First and Third-Party Python Modules and Packages
 -------------------------------------------------

-Ren'Py can import pure-python modules and packages.
+Ren'Py can import pure-Python modules and packages.
 First-party modules and packages—ones written for the game—can be placed directly into the game directory.
 Third party packages can be placed into the game/python-packages directory.